csera/Hydra-virtual-high-throughput-screening-analysis/README.txt

 ﻿Hydra is a browser-based tool for high-throughput screening still under development.
-It is an open-source project which makes use of 3Dmol.js for displaying molecules and the Webix code library for general GUI generation and functionality.
+It is an open-source project which utilizes 3Dmol.js for molecular modeling and the Webix JavaScript library for the general GUI.

 If you wish to keep your data private, don't worry: your files are not uploaded to any servers.
 "Uploading" files only places them in the browser's local instance.

-This README will be updated as development proceeds.

 -------------------------------------------------------------
-== Completed Features ==
+== **Features** ==
 - Display of up to 18 different compounds at once in an adjustable grid of 3Dmol instances
   - Grid may be resized in terms of number of viewers and in terms of raw pixels